LamininSolutions/mfsql-connector/source/procedures/spMFTableAudit.rst

 At the same time spMFTableAudit will set the deleted flag for all the records in the Class Table that is deleted in M-Files.
 This is particularly relevant when this procedure is used in conjunction with the spMFUpdateTable procedure with the filter MFLastModified set.

-See also spMFTableAuditInBatches for large scale class tables.

 Examples
 ========